brikis98/yevgeniy-brikman-homepage/_posts/2023-08-10-how-to-take-smart-notes.md

 ## A three-part note taking process

-1. _Take fleeting notes throughout the day_.
-You need a way to jot down thoughts whenever and wherever they happen to pop into your mind throughout the day.
+1. **Take fleeting notes throughout the day.** You need a way to jot down thoughts whenever and wherever they happen to pop into your mind throughout the day.
 Don't worry about the formatting or keeping things neat or judging your ideas: just jot things down quickly and put them into some sort of "inbox" that you can review at the end of the day.
-1. _Make literature notes while reading_.
-Whenever you are reading, take quick notes on important ideas you wish to remember.
+1. **Make literature notes while reading.** Whenever you are reading, take quick notes on important ideas you wish to remember.
 You don't need to jot down entire quotes or tons of details: just capture the central idea, in your own words, as concisely as you can, and then record the bibliographical information so you can find the source later.
 Add these notes to your "inbox" as well.
-1. _Make permanent notes_.
-At the end of every day, you go through your inbox, and turn the notes there into "permanent notes" by (a) reviewing the fleeting and literature notes you took during the day, (b) expanding these into more complete ideas, discussions, and arguments in your own words, (c) reviewing notes already in your slip box to see how the new notes compare, and (d) creating links and cross-references between the new notes and old notes.
+1. **Make permanent notes.** At the end of every day, you go through your inbox, and turn the notes there into "permanent notes" by (a) reviewing the fleeting and literature notes you took during the day, (b) expanding these into more complete ideas, discussions, and arguments in your own words, (c) reviewing notes already in your slip box to see how the new notes compare, and (d) creating links and cross-references between the new notes and old notes.
 Add all these new permanent notes to your slip box and throw the fleeting notes away.

 The last step in the process is the single biggest differentiator of the slip box system, as per the next section.